demotuulia/Laravel10_MatchToolsModule/README.md

 In the results the profiles are sorted by the score.

 This file is not a full documentation of the project.
 It gives an overview.
-This is not a complete project.
+Also this is not a complete project.
 It is focused in the Matches module.
+In the app module are some controllers for the user management and authorization by standard Laravel.

+<a name='intro-technology-section'></a>
+## Used technology

+* Laravel 10
+* Php 8
+* Mysql with Eloquent
+* Php Unit Tests
+* Code sniffer with Php Psr standards
+* Phpstan

 <a name='intro-roles-section'></a>
 ## Roles